Write a comment

 ingredients for making cotton cheesecake - photo step 1

-2. Transfer 250 grams of cream cheese to a deep bowl, pour in half a cup of cream, and add 20 grams of butter.
+2. I transfer 250 g of cream cheese into a deep bowl, pour in the half-cup of cream, and add the 20 g of butter.
+The deep bowl matters — the next step warms and mixes the trio aggressively.

 preparing the batter - photo step 2